-From romantic comedies to dramas, many films require a scene where our future love interests meet.
+From romantic comedies to dramas, many films require a scene where the future love interests meet.
 There’s love in their eyes, even if one or both of them don’t realize it yet.
-This is the meet-cute, and if you’re writing a script with a romantic plot or subplot, then you need to know how to answer, “What is a meet cute?”
+This is the meet cute, and if you’re writing a script with a romantic plot, then you need to know how to answer, “What is a meet cute?”
+It’s often regarded as a cliche staple of romantic genres but it can be much more than that.
+Let’s look at some meet cute examples from movies that elevate these scenes beyond the cliche.
+Then we’ll talk about the four different types of meet cute scenes that you can write in your next script.

 Subscribe for more filmmaking videos like this.